Find the right nanodegree program for you.

 The last two, especially, are likely to be fantastic resources, as those are the people with similar interests as you.
 They may even be working on, or considering working on, side projects themselves.
 The rest comes down to networking and building relationships.

 If you don’t already have a large network, start building one — today.
-Meet people, talk to people, build relationships.
+Get proper business training, meet people, talk to people, build relationships.
 In addition to that, if you’re not already using it, starting using that social networking tool that leads the pack — LinkedIn.

 Each social network has a raison d’être, or a reason for existing, and LinkedIn’s, with over 300 million active users, is for business and professional networking.
 People go there looking for work, to find employees, to find freelancers and contractors, in short for business opportunities.